Peer participation helps children learn!

 Students discover that math is in everything we do.
 They see it when they’re:

-As the student advances their math skills, they prepare for the advanced concepts presented in middle and upper school.
+As the students advance with math skills, they prepare for the advanced concepts presented in middle and upper school.
+They’ll study:

 Upper school students will use math as they learn life skills such as:

 Our commitment to global awareness, peacemaking and social justice is reflected in our class offerings across the board.
 Our Global Studies curriculum encompasses such things as geography, economics, infrastructure, global systems of trade, money, religion, politics, social evolution, foreign language, traditions and the human experience in general.

 We are most focused on the social justice aspects of Global Studies including human rights, fairness, peacemaking and rights and justice.
 Students are expected to demonstrate a familiarity with diverse perspectives and to understand that context plays an important role in understanding economics, culture and politics.

 Students are increasingly expected to engage in comparative analysis to determine how diverse perspectives influence individual and group understanding of local and global issues.

 Most of Voyagers’ students study American Sign Language while others learn French.
 Active lessons and direct instruction help children to become comfortable with fluently signing or speaking the language.